Vantiq/vantiq-sdk-ios/README.md

 ## API

-Documentation for the SDK methods may be found here: [VIQ Classes](https://github.com/Vantiq/vantiq-sdk-ios/Pod/help/html/index.html)
+HTML-format documentation for the SDK methods may be found in the Pod/help/html directory.

 ## Author